Press "Enter" to skip to content

 sanch364@msu.edu

 I received my bachelor’s degree in Biophysics from St. Mary’s University (San Antonio, TX) in 2020.
-As an undergraduate, I researched the neuronal basis of aggression using a fruit fly model and I also investigated the use volatile compounds to repel insect pests and disrupt their olfaction-driven behavior.
-I joined Dr. Saha’s lab in the fall of 2021 where my research will focus on developing a biological sensor technology for the detection of diseases such as ulcerative colitis and cancer using a locust and honeybee model.
-I love spending time with my dog, Loki, and watching movies.
+As an undergraduate, I researched the neuronal basis of aggression using a fruit fly model and also investigated the use of volatile compounds to repel insect pests and disrupt their olfaction-driven behavior.
+I joined Dr. Saha’s lab in the fall of 2021 where my research focuses on the development of a novel olfactory neuron-based sensor where I leverage the capacity of the entire biological olfactory sensory system of an insect brain (locust) and analyze the neural responses to discriminate gas mixtures emitted from endometriotic vs. non-endometriotic models.
+My other projects in the lab also include developing a portable insect-based bioelectronic sensor.
+I love spending time with my dog, Loki, watching movies, and spending time outside.

 Previous Lab Members